JCHAVEROT/Multicycle-Processor/README.md

 #  Multicycle Processor

-Designing a Multicycle Processor
+Designing a Multicycle Processor in VHDL language.

-Lab 3 for the Course CS-208 at EPFL,
+This project was conducted within the framework of the Computer Architecture I ([CS-208](https://edu.epfl.ch/coursebook/fr/computer-architecture-i-CS-208)) course at EPFL.

-September-October 2022
+Authors: Sebastian Maier, Jeremy Chaverot.

-Authors: Sebastian Maier, Jeremy Chaverot
+Date: September-October 2022.